-1. It stands in connection with a long list of parables.
+That this is a parable seems abundantly evident: 1.
+It stands in connection with a long list of parables.
 The preceding chapter, Luke 15, contains three.
 This chapter opens with the parable of the unjust steward; and there is no intimation of a change from parable to literal narration in this case.
 2. It is said that this cannot be a parable, because it is introduced by a direct assertion.
 There was a certain rich man," etc. But others which are parables are introduced in exactly the same manner.
-Thus verse 1, "There was a certain rich man which had a steward," etc. And chapter 15:11 "A certain man had two sons," etc. 3.
-The prophets to whom we are referred, speak of the dead in sheol, in the nether parts of the earth, as conversing together, taunting each other, weeping bitterly, refusing to be comforted, etc., representations exactly similar to those made in the case of the rich man and Lazarus, and fully as striking, but which no one can regard as setting forth the actual condition of the dead. p.
-145, Para.
-2, [DESTINY].
+Thus, verse 1: There was a certain rich man, which had a steward, etc. And chapter 15:11: A certain man had two sons," etc. 3.
+The prophets to whom we are referred, speak figuratively of the dead in sheol, in the nether parts of the earth, as conversing together, taunting each other, weeping bitterly, refusing to be comforted, etc., representations exactly similar to those made in the case of the rich man and Lazarus, and fully as striking, but which no one can regard as setting forth the actual condition of the dead.

-Thus in Isa.
-14:9-20, it is represented that when the King of Babylon is overthrown, he goes down into sheol, and the DEAD (for there are no others in its dark domain) are stirred up to meet him. p.
-145, Para.
-3, [DESTINY].

-The kings that had been destroyed by the king of Babylon, are represented as having thrones in sheol beneath, and when the king of Babylon joins them in their dark abode, they rise up from their thrones, and mock him with feigned obeisance, as in life they had rendered him real homage.
-And they say, "Art thou become weak as we?
+Thus in Isaiah 14:9-20, it is represented that when the king of Babylon is overthrown, he goes down into sheol, and the DEAD (for there are no others in its dark domain) are stirred up to meet him.
+The kings that had been destroyed by the king of Babylon, are represented as having thrones in sheol beneath, and when the king of Babylon joins them in their dark abode, they show their contempt for him by rising up in mock obeisance, as in life they had rendered him real homage.
+And they say, Art thou also become weak as we?
 Art thou become like unto us?
-Is this the man that made the earth to tremble, that did shake kingdoms?"
-No one can suppose that they literally acted or spoke thus.
-But all this is a striking figure to represent that death would reduce the king of Babylon to the same level with his subjects and prisoners. p.
-145, Para.
-4, [DESTINY].
+Is this the man that made the earth to tremble, that did shake kingdoms?
+"No one can suppose that they literally acted or spoke thus.
+But all this is a striking figure to represent that death would reduce the king of Babylon to the same level with his subjects and prisoners.

-Again in Eze.
-31:15-18, and 32:17-32, Pharaoh and his host, slain in battle with the king of Babylon, are set forth in the same manner.
+Again: in Ezekiel 31:15-18 and 32:17-321, Pharaoh and his host, slain in battle with the king of Babylon, are set forth in the same manner.
 The strong among the mighty are represented as speaking to him out of the midst of sheol, as he enters therein.
-And this sheol, in the nether parts of the earth, "full of graves and of the dead, is contrasted with the land of the living.
-These victims of slaughter went down to sheol with their weapons of war; and their swords they" laid under their heads: "and when Pharaoh lying among them, saw the multitude of his enemies that were slain also, he was comforted at the sight. p.
-146, Para.
-1, [DESTINY].
+And this skeol, in "the nether parts of the earth," full of graves and of the dead, is contrasted with the land of the living.
+These victims of slaughter went down to sheol with their weapons of war; and their swords they laid under their heads and when Pharaoh, lying among them, saw the multitude of his enemies that were slain also, he was comforted at the sight.

-Another case, perhaps still more remarkable, is that of Rachel.
-Jer.
-31:15-17; Matt.
-2:17, 18; Gen. 25:17-20.
+Another case, perhaps still more remarkable is that of Rachel.
+(Jeremiah 31:15-17; Matthew 2:17, 18; Genesis 35:16-20.)
 Long ages after Rachel had died, and entered into sheol, a dreadful slaughter took place among her posterity.
 Thereupon she is represented as breaking forth into lamentation and bitter weeping, and refusing to be comforted because her children were not.
-And the Lord says to her, "Refrain by voice from weeping, and thine eyes from tears; for thy work shall be rewarded, saith the Lord." p.
-146, Para.
-2, [DESTINY].
+And the Lord says to her: Refrain thy voice from weeping, and your eyes from tears : for thy work shall be rewarded, said the Lord."